taxburst/taxburst/doc/developer.md

 There is no inherent restriction on ranks, although the current parsing classes all inherit from `GenericParser` which supports the normal NCBI/GTDB ranks from "superkingdom" on down.
+Eventually we want to support custom ranks (LINS, ICTV, etc); drop us a note if you're interested in helping out, or testing!

 Other keys are allowed in the node dictionary but are ignored in the output format unless an `extra_attributes` dictionary is returned by